-- 1. Jar lifting tongs helpful to pick up hot jars - 2.
-Lid lifter to remove lids from the pot of hot water - 3.
-Lid disposable you may only use them once - Ring holds the lids on the jar until after the jars cool - then you don't need them - 5.
-Canning jar funnel to fill the jars
+- 1. Jar lifting tongs to pick up hot jars - 2.
+Lid lifter to remove lids from the pot of boiling water (sterilizing) - 3.
+Lid disposable you may only use them once - 4.
+Ring holds the lids on the jar until after the jars cool then you don't need them. - 5.
+Canning jar funnel to fill the jars and keep the rims clean.